CiscoDevNet/ydk-go/README.md

 ### YDK Go Source

-You can download the latest YDK Go source code, which include core, gNMI and model bundles, from GitHub:
+You can download the latest YDK Go source code, which include core, and model bundles, from GitHub:

 ```
 $ go get github.com/CiscoDevNet/ydk-go/ydk